 Fish Habitat Banks: A New Funding Source for Stream Restoration

-While not even mentioned in the current Fisheries Act, DFO has been allowing, and even encouraging, fish habitat banks.
+While the current Fisheries Act makes no mention of the practice, Fisheries and Oceans Canada (DFO) has been allowing, and even encouraging, the development of fish habitat banks.

-DFO has been supportive of fish habitat banks because they provide benefits over more traditional project specific offsetting.
-The offsetting is provided in advance of the impacts and its performance can be evaluated prior to issuing an authorization under the Act.
-In addition, DFO does not have to chase proponents to do the offsetting after the fact and continue to review monitoring reports and ask for repairs.
+DFO has been supportive of fish habitat banks because they provide benefits beyond traditional project-specific offsetting.
+The offsetting comes in advance of the impacts, and its performance can be evaluated before issuing an authorization under the Act.

-Because of these benefits, it appears that fish habitat banks will be explicitly included in the new Fisheries Act.
+Given these benefits, it appears likely that fish habitat banks will be explicitly included in the new Fisheries Act.

-Habitat Banks also offer advantages for project proponents.
-They speed the DFO authorization process by allowing them to use credits from their bank to provide the offsetting required by the authorization process.
+Habitat banks also create advantages for project proponents.
+They speed up the DFO authorization process by allowing proponents to use credits from their bank to provide the offsetting required by the authorization process.

-DFO is currently considering changes to the Fisheries Act that would make habitat banks even more attractive.
-DFO is considering allowing project proponents to use the bank credits rather than provide a Letter of Credit.
+DFO is now contemplating changes to the Fisheries Act that would make habitat banks even more attractive, such as:

-DFO is also considering third party banking.
+- Allowing third party banking.
 This means that agencies with a habitat bank could sell credits to project proponents.
-DFO is also considering an in-lieu fee program where project proponents could pay into a fund for smaller scale impacts rather than undertaking project specific offsets.

-While DFO is still finalizing the text of the new Act, there is little doubt that Fish Habitat Banks will receive increasing support from DFO and that these Banks will provide a new and larger source of funding for stream restoration projects.
+While DFO is still finalizing the text of the new Act, there is little doubt that fish habitat banks will receive increasing support from DFO, and that these banks will create a new and larger source of funding for stream restoration projects.

-1. Learn what a habitat bank is and how they work.
+1. Learn what a habitat bank is and how it works

 ABOUT THE PRESENTER

-Mr. Fairley has more than 35 years of professional experience involving both the public and private sector.
+Brad Fairley has more than 35 years of professional experience in both the public and private sectors.

-Building on a strong background in water resources management, he has focused on stream restoration for the last 20 years of his career.
-During that time, he has participated in and managed more than 100 fluvial geomorphology/stream restoration projects in Canada and the US.
+Building on a strong background in water resources management, Brad has focused on stream restoration for the last 20 years of his career.
+He has participated in and managed more than 100 fluvial geomorphology/stream restoration projects in Canada and the US.

-During the last few years, Mr. Fairley has focused on improving the quality of stream restoration work being carried out in Canada.
-This work has included advising DFO on stream restoration standards and helping develop post-construction monitoring protocols.
+Over the last several years, Brad has trained his attention on improving the quality of stream restoration work in Canada.
+This has included advising DFO on stream restoration standards and helping to develop post-construction monitoring protocols.

-Most recently, Mr. Fairley has been focused on using habitat banking to provide a more reliable source of funding for stream restoration projects.
-During the last two years he has developed the first two DFO-approved fish habitat banks in Canada.
-This has involved the development of methods to quantify the amount of fish habitat within a stream.
+Most recently, he has focused on using habitat banking to provide a more reliable source of funding for stream restoration projects.
+Brad has developed the first two DFO-approved fish habitat banks in Canada, and has designed methods for quantifying the amount of fish habitat in a stream.